John Weaver (political consultant): Russia

-In April 2019, Weaver signed a six-month $350,000 contract with a subsidiary of Rosatom, a Russian state corporation that specializes in nuclear energy, to lobby on “sanctions or other restrictions in the area of atomic (nuclear) energy, trade or cooperation involving in any way the Russian Federation” and submitted FARA registration form.
+In April 2019, Weaver signed a six-month $350,000 contract with a subsidiary of Rosatom, a Russian state corporation that specializes in nuclear energy, to lobby on “sanctions or other restrictions in the area of atomic (nuclear) energy, trade or cooperation involving in any way the Russian Federation” and submitted a FARA registration form.
 However, after a report of the contract was published, Weaver cancelled the contract.

 Sexual harassment allegations

-In January 2021, responding to a magazine article accusing him of sexual misconduct spanning a period of years, Weaver acknowledged having sent inappropriate sexual messages to multiple men, for which he apologized.
+In January 2021, responding to a magazine article accusing him of sexual misconduct spanning a period of years, Weaver acknowledged having sent inappropriate, unsolicited sexual messages to 21 men, for which he apologized.
 According to The New York Times, Weaver offered young men professional support in exchange for sex; that report also accused him of cultivating a non-sexual online relationship with a 14-year-old boy and then engaging in "sexual banter" with him after his 18th birthday.
 Speaking to Axios, Weaver said, "The truth is that I'm gay and that I have a wife and two kids who I love.
 My inability to reconcile those two truths has led to this agonizing place."
 Following the revelations, The Lincoln Project said "John's statement speaks for itself".
 It later issued a follow-up describing him as "a predator, a liar, and an abuser", and denouncing his "deplorable and predatory behavior".
 In February 2021, The Lincoln Project announced plans for an external investigation to review Weaver's conduct during his tenure with the group.

 Personal life

+Weaver's first marriage ended in 2001 or 2002.

 Weaver married his second wife, Angela Hession, in 2007.
 They have two children together.
-In 2002 he was diagnosed with leukemia.
+In 2002, he was diagnosed with leukemia.